jyotsnan/assigns_has_many_through_relations/README.md

 ## Todo

+1. Move the quick_list_filter.js file into the engine.
-1. Write specs.
+2. Write specs.
-2. Clean up css classes and ids in the partial.
+3. Clean up css classes and ids in the partial.

 ## Contributing